 Know your facts:

-- Hockey has been a sport at Special Olympics World Games since 2023 as a demonstration sport
+- Field hockey has been a sport at Special Olympics World Games since 2023 as a demonstration sport

 - Unified Sports?
 No